Concordium/concordium-wallet-proxy/README.md

 The `nonce` is always the next nonce that should be used provided all the known transactions will be finalized eventually.
 - If `allFinal` is `True` then all transactions from this account are finalized and the nonce should be considered reliable.
-- Otherwise there are some pending transactions so the nonce returned is a best guess assuming all transctions will be successful.
+- Otherwise there are some pending transactions so the nonce returned is a best guess assuming all transactions will be successful.

 In case the wallet is the only user of the account then this nonce tracking is reliable.
 If there are other concurrent users of the account then there is a chance the